Srirang2000/M2-EmbSys/Project/1_Requirements/README.md

 ## Abstract

-* The capacity of a smart car to detect and classify an obstruction at various distances from it is critical to the system's design. t.
+* The capacity of a smart car to detect and classify an obstruction at various distances from it is critical to the system's design.
 An ultrasonic sensor is a very valuable sensor in the automation area.
 A mobile robot, for example, takes environmental data, turns it into a signal, and then performs the signalled duty of avoiding obstacles.
 This particular sensor provides satisfactory results at a reasonable price.

 ## High level requirements